Our Team

 Megan grew up in a small town on the coast of Virginia and is a graduate of Liberty University with a Bachelor’s degree in Teaching English as a Second Language and a minor in Spanish.
 She is passionate about advocating for children and about missions, having ministered in Honduras and taught English in Hong Kong and Rwanda.
 She has served as a valuable camp counselor at The Refuge in Ayden, NC, for three years.
 When she is not at camp or in the classroom, she enjoys volunteering at church, reading, and walking her dog.

-Ashley Whiting – Second Grade Teacher
+Georgia Jenkins – Second Grade Teacher

 Debbie Golden – Third Grade Teacher